 During the next few hundred years, the cult of Mary grew tremendously.
 She quickly became one of the central figures in an ever-expanding religion.
 With this burgeoning popularity, came works dedicated in her honor.
 During the Gothic period, most of the major cathedrals were given the title Notre Dame (Our Mother) for this very reason.
 It was also during this period, that the role of Mary began to shift.
 No longer simply a divine vessel, she became the Queen of Heaven in her own right.

 The Virgin of Paris, found in Notre Dame de Paris is a perfect example of this.
 Here we find Mary, standing upright, crowned and regal, draped in jewels as befits a queen.
 Carved from stone and sculpted in the round, the style is entirely different than earlier representations.
 She is still holding the infant Christ but she is clearly the central figure.
 She appears to be almost Classical in style.

 Her body is draped in fabric, completely concealing her feminine figure.
 Her body is swaying in an S shape, an effect used to project elegance.
 The figure of Mary had evolved from a divine vessel, useful simply for her womb, to one that demanded respect as the chosen Queen of God.
 Here, also for the first time, we see a strong emphasis on the relationship between mother and child.

 She is holding the Christ child perched on her hip.
-Christ himself, looks more like an actual child than he does in most earlier representations where he typically resembles a small adult.
-He is holding a ball (symbol for the Church) and seems to be playfully reaching toward his mother.
+Christ himself looks more like an actual child than he does in most earlier representations where he typically resembles a small adult.
+He is holding a ball (a symbol for the Church) and seems to be playfully reaching toward his mother.
 This only serves to emphasize Mary’s role as the Divine Mother, suggesting the immense power she had as Mother of God.

 by: The Wandering Witch